kevinolega/callcentertrainingtips/cta/offer.md

 And only pay attention to local media.

-We were the first on Friendster, Facebook and YouTube.
+We were the first on Friendster, Facebook, and YouTube.

 If you finished High School, you already have ten years of English practice.